 The application for Fall 2018 admission opens September 5, 2017 and closes December 1st 11:59PM Pacific Standard Time.
 Late applications will not be accepted.

 Applicants should take the general test of the Graduate Record Examination (GRE) and, if applicable, TOEFL or IELTS no later than the end of October 2017 so that we receive the scores by our December 1st deadline.
 Check with Educational Testing Service (ETS) to make sure your official GRE or TOEFL scores will be submitted on time.
 We do not request or consider GRE subject test scores.

-Your application, letters of recommendation, official exam scores, scanned transcripts, all other application documents, and fee payment must be submitted through the online UC Berkeley Graduate Division Application by the deadline.
-Late applications will not be accepted.
+Your application, letters of recommendation, official exam scores, scanned transcripts, other application documents, and fee payment must be submitted through the online UC Berkeley Graduate Division Application by the December 1st deadline.

 Do not mail, courier, or deliver any application documents to Graduate Division Admissions or the Department of Psychology unless specifically requested.

 We will contact you if you are being invited for an interview and to participate in our January Visitors' Day.
 Due to the high number of applications we receive each year, we are not able to respond to inquiries about not receiving an invitation to Visitors’ Day, not being offered admission, or how to improve your application.

 It will be useful to review our Graduate Admissions website before beginning your application: Graduate Admissions.

 To begin your application, go to Applying for Graduate Admissions.

 ADMIT TERM and PROGRAM: Select Fall 2018.
 We do not accept applications for any Spring or Summer term.
 Select Psychology PhD.

 PROGRAM INFORMATION: Select the Study Emphasis/Research Concentration to which you are applying.
 You may apply to one or two concentrations.
 The six training areas in the department are: